James Bartholomew Blackwell: Extradition to Ireland

 During the early hours of the morning on Tuesday, 1 October 1799, the prisoners were delivered to His Majesty's Government, via the sloop Xenophen.
 Adverse winds, however, prevented their departure from the German coast until 12 October.
-Whitehall notified Dublin, on 18 October, that the extradited prisoners were daily expected in England, and, "as soon as the necessary examinations are taken," would be sent to Ireland.
-William Ross, the king's messenger, and a number of Bow Street officers, in two post coaches-and-four, escorted the prisoners to Sheerness.
+Whitehall notified Dublin, on 18 October, that the extradited prisoners were daily expected in England, and, "as soon as the necessary examinations are taken", would be sent to Ireland.
+William Ross, the king's messenger, and a number of Bow Street officers, in two post-coaches-and-four, escorted the prisoners to Sheerness.
 Napper Tandy and Morres travelled in one coach with Ross, while Blackwell and Corbet were in charge of Thomas Dowsett in the other.
 Having been lodged in Newgate Prison, on a charge of high treason until 9 November, they were again delivered unto Ross and his assistants for escort to Ireland.
-Apparently Ross was well disposed towards his charges as they addressed their expressed appreciation of his consideration the day after being committed in Dublin.
+Apparently, Ross was well disposed towards his charges as they addressed their expressed appreciation of his consideration the day after being committed in Dublin.
 Colonel Blackwell was committed by order of the privy council, and charged with treasonable practices.

 Conditions, in Kilmainham Gaol, were good.
 However the situation of food soon came up in a complaint by Colonel Blackwell to the lord lieutenant.
 But at least two of Blackwell's comrades did not share his criticism.
-Blackwell is noted to have become increasingly discontented, and quarreled violently with his colleagues.
-During routine exercise he often acted offensively to Tandy, Morres and Corbet, or they to him.
+Blackwell is noted to have become increasingly discontented, and quarrelled violently with his colleagues.
+During routine exercise, he often acted offensively to Tandy, Morres and Corbet, or they to him.
 Consequently, he was given the option of joining those prisoners who had a general mess, or having a yard of his own in which to exercise.
 He chose to join the prisoners and was temporarily content.
-Having complained about the food and quarreled with his colleagues to the extent that he would not dine with them; Dr. Trevor now discovered Blackwell eating as heartily as any other prisoner.
+Having complained about the food and quarrelled with his colleagues to the extent that he would not dine with them; Dr. Trevor now discovered Blackwell eating as heartily as any other prisoner.
 Soon, however, he required his food to be routinely inspected.
 Complicating this disposition, Blackwell was the victim of what appeared to be an epileptic fit.
 Despite all of this it was proposed that all four be brought together again.